 Big Max (Maxima) America

 As the name suggests, these are very large pumpkins that can grow well over 45kg.
 The pumpkin is nearly round with a skin that is often bright orange in colour, deeply ribbed and slightly roughened and can be as thick as 76mm to 102 mm which makes them favorable for storage.
 The fruit is very thick and yellow to bright orange in colour.
 It is considered good for pies, freezing and canning – although their size often makes utilising them for culinary uses cumbersome.
 What’s more they lack the flavor and texture present in smaller pumpkin varieties.
 Big Max is often seen in displays at agricultural shows and was hybridised for its size during the early 1960s.
 And a final word on this … the Big Max is not a true pumpkin but rather a squash-type pumpkin.

 Black Futsu (Moschata) Heirloom Japan

 Blessed with exceptionally sweet flesh, the Black Futsu is a rare and unusual Japanese heirloom.
-It has a large seed cavity, stores for up to six months and is excellent when roasted with the skin on.
+It has a large seed cavity which means the flesh is not as thick as other pumpkins.
+It stores for up to six months and is excellent when roasted with the skin on.
 It is picked when the heavily fluted skin is black, but in storage it magically transforms to become a dusty orange.
 The other thing that happens in storage is a boost in flavour, which goes from being very nice to outstandingly sweet and nutty.
 Being a moschata pumpkin, the Black Futsu can be grown as a climber.
 Each vine will bear around five pumpkins, which average about 2kg in weight.
 A first-rate variety that is the equal of any pumpkin grown in Australia.